allanct11/wahaha/README.md

 # README
-The 3 part assignments are assigned to Q1, Q2 and Q3 directories respectively.
+The 3 part assignments are answered in Q1, Q2 and Q3 directories respectively.